koinos/koinos-contract-standards/KCSs/kcs-1.md

 ### burn (optional)

 Burns an amount of token from an address.
 The authorization is checked with the native `check_authority` system call.
+It is also authorized if the contract of `from` is the one that called the token contract.

 ```ts
 // entry_point: 0x859facc5